BTI-US/ERC-100/docs/source/api.rst

    - `pool` (`address`): The address of the liquidity pool where the price update occurred.
    - `newPrice` (`uint256`): The new price of the token after the update.

-.. event:: ActionDetermined(from, to, action)
+.. function:: ActionDetermined(from, to, action)

    Emitted when a swap action is determined.